fpolimen/fp_blog/_posts/2020-07-28-serverless-deep-learning.md

 All the sophisticated tasks delivered today by Deep Neural Networks, like for example: face identification, language translation, up to automatic code generation, are based on models that are embodied into stateless functions exposed through an API.

 The `value` of the function is distilled into the model from the large datasets used for the training of the network.
-The learnt weights of the model are represented in data structures optimized to be managed by GPUs.
+The weights of the model are represented in data structures like tensors, optimized to be managed by GPUs.

-Conceptually they are iedal to be deployed in a serverless FaaS environment, getting the benefit of scalability of the infrastructure managed by the provider.

-Continuous Delivery, smooth lifecycle, versioning of the service related to versioning of the model (new version like succ operations in the above example).

-The usage of the deployed service with feedback collection can generate new dataset for the evolution of the model

-Main constrain is the size limitation of current FaaS environment, can be addressed using:
-Compositional architecture for Neural Network and Transfer learning.
-For example GPT-3, small portion of the network is retrained

-I see a bright future for Serverless DL

-Example of `YEAR-MONTH-DAY-title.MARKUP`
+Conceptually a service embodied by a Deep Neural Network would benefit of the scalability provided by a serverless FaaS environment.
+The main issue that could affect this kind of deployment is the memory size available for a service, supported by FaaS providers, that couldn't satisfy the requirements of non-trivial DNNs.

+A solution to this problem could be the adoption of compositional architecures for DNNs and fine tuning for specific Tasks by transfer learning.

+For example in Computer Vision are available Convolutional Neural Networks, trained on large datasets like Imagenet, that can be seen as composition of 2 Newral Networks.
+The fisrt is formed by the Convolutional and Pooling layers that generate the inner features used by the second Fully Connected Neural Network.

+The Transfer learning is used to specialize those large CNNs to Tasks using a small dataset to that task and acting on the FCNN parameters.

+The 2 networks could be deployed on 2 providers, the first dedicated to the large general purpose inner layers and the much smaller second layer dedicated to the specific task.

+So there will be a provider dedicated to host large core networks, supporting the transfer learning activity that generate smaller network segments representing the intellectual property of the specific task, that could be deployed on a third party FaaS provider or on premise.

+## Delivery and Governance

+The adoption of Serverless approach simplifies the Continuous Delivery processes by versioning.
+The production environment will be represented by specific versions of the functions composing your applications.

+For the DNNs based function, and ML models in general, the `SUCC` version will be the result of a new training, i.e. transfer learning, on a richer dataset, executed by a generator function that will respond to `generate-new-version` message.

+The non-production environments will be represented by set of functions with specific versions, some of them eventually shared with the production.
+You will need to manage function-version dependencies, visibility rules (who can access a function under test), etc..

+In this scenario `Governance is all you need` to make the next leap towards a dynamic ecosystem of Business Services.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].